Wellesley Supplemental Essays

 Coalition Application Essay Prompts

 Like the Common App, the Coalition application also allows students to apply to more than one college through their platform.
-In addition to the Wellesley essay prompts, students must choose from the following Personal Statement prompts:
+In addition to the Wellesley essay prompts, students must choose from the following personal statement prompts:

 1. Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.